Lee Marvin: Military service

-Marvin enlisted in the United States Marine Corps on August 12, 1942.
+Marvin enlisted in the United States Marine Corps on August 12, 1942 at 18 years old.
 Before finishing the School of Infantry, he served as a quartermaster.
 Marvin served in the 4th Marine Division as a scout sniper in the Pacific Theater during World War II, including assaults on Kwajalein, Eniwetok, and Saipan-Tinian.
-While serving as a member of Item ("I") Company, 3rd Battalion, 24th Marines, 4th Marine Division, Marvin participated in 21 amphibious assaults on Japanese-held islands.
-He was wounded in action on June 18, 1944, while taking part in the assault on Mount Tapochau during the Battle of Saipan, during which most of his company became casualties.
+While serving as a member of India ("I") Company, 3rd Battalion, 24th Marines, 4th Marine Division, Marvin participated in 21 amphibious assaults on Japanese-held islands.
+He was wounded in action on June 18, 1944, while taking part in the assault on Mount Tapochau during the Battle of Saipan, in which most of his company became casualties.
 He was hit by machine gun fire, which severed his sciatic nerve, and then was hit in the foot by a sniper.
 After over a year of medical treatment in naval hospitals, Marvin was given a medical discharge with the rank of private first class.
 He had previously held the rank of corporal before being demoted for troublemaking.

 Marvin's decorations include the Purple Heart Medal, the Presidential Unit Citation, the American Campaign Medal, the Asiatic-Pacific Campaign Medal, the World War II Victory Medal, and the Combat Action Ribbon.